circleci/circleci-docs/jekyll/_cci2/enable-checks.md

 ![CircleCI Checks]( {{ site.baseurl }}/assets/img/docs/checks_tab.png)

 **Note:** GitHub does not currently provide a granular way for you to rerun workflows.
-Because CircleCI uses checks that map to workflows (e.g. a single configuration may have one or more workflows), when you select the Re-run checks button, you may either trigger "re-run failed checks" or "rerun all checks."
-The important thing to note here is that you can have checks from different systems, other than just CircleCI.
+Because CircleCI uses checks that are mapped to workflows (e.g. a single configuration may have one or more workflows), when you select the Re-run checks button, you will automatically re-run all checks, regardless of whether you selected "re-run failed checks" or "rerun all checks" from the Re-run checks button.

 ## To Enable GitHub Checks